SargSoft/survival/README.md

 - Tall plants in ocean, like trees, and dense like an underwater forest
 - Coral
 - Mining on land / island for mining?
+- Solar radiation limiting the time you can stay outside of a base on land, in the day time? - Reason that there is 'no life', but then at night things start to come out.
+Also explains why creatures are hidden away in the rainforest cave places (to avoid the solar radiation)
+- Above point is perhaps the reason you are forced into the water?
+Some sort of dialogue between you and your PA (personal assistant) e.g. 'Warning Solar Radiation levels are becomming increasingly dangerous, get out of direct sunlight immediately' - and some sort of counter?
+Naturally forces you to dive into the water

 ![SolarSystemDiagram](Assets/Docs/Readme/SolarSystemDiagram.png)